rcsb/mmtf/spec.md

 *Required field*

-*Type*: [Binary](#types) data that is interpreted as an array of 8-bit unsigned integers representing ASCII characters.
+*Type*: [Binary](#types) data that decodes into an array of 4-character strings.

-*Decoding*: Groups of four consecutive ASCII characters create the list of chain IDs.
-The characters must be left aligned and unused characters must be represented by 0 bytes.
-Note that the ASCII decoding here is optional, a decoding library may choose to pass the array of 8-bit unsigned integers on for performance reasons.
-Nevertheless we describe all the steps for complete decoding here as an illustration.

 *Description*: List of chain IDs.
 For storing data from mmCIF files the `chainIdList` field should contain the value from the `label_asym_id` mmCIF data item and the `chainNameList` the `auth_asym_id` mmCIF data item.
 In PDB files there is only a single name/identifier for chains that corresponds to the `auth_asym_id` item.
 When there is only a single chain identifier available it must be stored in the `chainIdList` field.

+*Note*: The character strings must be left aligned and unused characters must be represented by 0 bytes.

 *Example*:

+Using the 'UTF8/ASCII fixed-length string array' encoding strategy (type 5).

 Starting with the array of 8-bit unsigned integers: